-It looks the ‘Big Six’ energy suppliers is about to be reduced to the ‘Big Five’, as SSE and Npower have announced merger plans that would see them form the UK’s second-largest energy supplier.
+It looks the ‘Big Six’ energy suppliers could be reduced to a ‘Big Five’, as SSE and Npower have announced merger plans that would see them form the UK’s second-largest energy supplier.

 The new company would have an estimated 12.8 million customers, making it bigger than all but British Gas, which has 13.7 million.

-But why have the two rivals agreed on a merger?
+So, what's the latest on the proposed merger?
+Why have the two rivals agreed to pool resources?
 And what impact, if any, will this have on the domestic energy market?

 It seems the main driver behind the merger is the desire of Innogy, Npower’s German parent company, to pull out of the UK domestic energy market, which it sees as overly-competitive and unpredictable, given the government’s recent interventions, and the ongoing uncertainty surrounding the plans to leave the EU.